alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
+"Parent directory exists only in" should only print the name of base directory (or ) Sort order change needs to keep column sizes
 Line numbers erase the separator line
 Refresh command disabled for fingerprint check Directory share name cannot be selected if no '\' appended